Live Chat

 Tuition and Living Expenses

-The annual tuition fees for an undergraduate degree can range from $17,500, with the University of Toronto and Memorial University of Newfoundland having the highest and lowest fees, respectively.
+The annual tuition fees for an undergraduate degree can range from $17,500.
 On top of tuition, international students should budget a minimum of $10,000 for living expenses as this is the minimum amount stipulated for visa application.

 The cost of living can vary significantly across Canadian cities.
-For instance, Winnipeg has notably low living costs, while larger cities like Vancouver, Toronto, Montreal, and Edmonton have higher living costs.
+For instance, Winnipeg or Edmonon have notably low living costs, while larger cities like Vancouver, Toronto, Montreal, have higher living costs.
 Hence, students are advised to consider these expenses when planning their budget.

 Scholarships and Grants